Organizational Information

 Bureau Descriptions

-The San Mateo Police Department is organized into three bureaus, which are overseen by captains.
+The San Mateo Police Department is organized into four bureaus, which are overseen by captains.

 Field Operations Services Bureau